 It is an act of death.
 In cases of inheritance between siblings, it is important to state the will of the deceased in a public document before a notary.
-Also in this case, you must settle the IDS in the inheritance mode.
+Also, in this case, you must settle the IDS in the inheritance model.

 Both in the donation or inheritance between siblings, the beneficiary will have to face the municipal capital gain.
 Like the IDS, the municipal capital gain is assigned to the Autonomous Communities.
 In the donation, the donor must pay income tax.

 Do the tax benefits of donation or inheritance change in the Autonomous Communities?

 Yes.
 The inheritance and gift tax is local.
 Municipal regulations govern the application of reductions, fees, deductions, and bonuses.
 The inherent variability of rates and reductions makes it possible for real estate with a similar valuation, located in different autonomous communities, to be subject to substantially different tax burdens.
 This is only due to the location of the property.